 Index of Idioms

 More about Idioms

 There are two features that identify an idiom: firstly, we cannot deduce the meaning of the idiom from the individual words; and secondly, both the grammar and the vocabulary of the idiom are fixed, and if we change them we lose the meaning of the idiom.
 Thus the idiom pull your socks up means "improve the way you are behaving" (or it can have a literal meaning); if we change it grammatically to "pull your sock up" (singular sock) or we change its vocabulary to "pull your stockings up", then we must interpret the phrase literally - it has lost its idiomatic meaning.

-How should one index an idioms reference?
+How should one index an idiom?
 Do we list the idiom kick the bucket under K for "kick" or B for "bucket"?
 Given that Internet users have the option of searching for individual words with the search function, the approach we have taken is to list all idioms in strict alphabetical order, omitting the indefinite and definite articles (a, an, the) and some pronouns if they occur at the beginning of the idiom.
 Thus, for example, the idiom kick the bucket is indexed under K, while the idiom a ballpark figure is indexed under B.

 Many idioms originated as quotations from well-known writers such as Shakespeare.
 For example, at one fell swoop comes from Macbeth and cold comfort from King John.
 Sometimes such idioms today have a meaning that has been altered from the original quotation.